Dwell (magazine): In popular culture

 The Tumblr blog “Unhappy Hipsters,” which launched in 2010, pairs photos from Dwell with humorous captions that mock the ascetic lifestyle suggested by some of the photos.
 The blog achieved significant popularity at the time, and its creators wrote a spinoff book in 2011, It's Lonely in the Modern World.

-The magazine features in the Simpson’s episode The Day The Earth Stood Cool.
+The magazine is featured in The Simpsons episode "The Day The Earth Stood Cool" (2012).

 Dwell Home Design Invitational

-In January 2003, Dwell magazine invited 16 architects to participate in the Dwell Home Design Invitational, an international competition to design a modern prefab home for $200,000.
-The competition was conceived by Allison Arieff, after she published a book on prefab homes in 2002, titled "Prefab."
-After reading Arieff's book, an entrepreneur in North Carolina, Nathan Wieler, contacted Arieff to inquire about how he and his fiancée, Ingrid Tung, could purchase a modern prefab home.
+In January 2003, Dwell invited 16 architects to participate in the Dwell Home Design Invitational, an international competition to design a modern prefab home for $200,000.
+The competition was conceived by Allison Arieff, after she published Prefab, a book on prefab homes in 2002.
+After reading Arieff's book, Nathan Wieler (an entrepreneur in North Carolina) contacted Arieff to inquire about how he and his fiancée Ingrid Tung could purchase a modern prefab home.
 Arieff's conversation with Wieler about a lack of affordable modern houses available inspired her to launch the competition.

-The site for the Dwell Home was a 12-acre plot of land that Wieler and Tung owned in Pittsboro, North Carolina, near Chapel Hill.
+The site for the Dwell Home was a 12-acre plot of land that Wieler and Tung owned in Pittsboro, North Carolina, near Chapel Hill, North Carolina.